Bonaire Scuba Diving Dominates Reader Ratings Again in 2018

-For the 24th consecutive year, Bonaire has maintained its first place position with the #1 Shore Diving Destination in the Caribbean/Atlantic region.
-Bonaire received first place in two other Caribbean/Atlantic categories: Best Macro Diving and Best Diving for Beginners.
+For the 25th consecutive year, Bonaire has maintained its first place position with the #1 Shore Diving Destination in the Caribbean/Atlantic region.
+Bonaire received first place in four other Caribbean/Atlantic categories: Best Macro Diving, Healthiest Marine Environment, Best Diving for Beginners and best Free Diving!

 Bonaire – Divers Paradise

 Bonaire set the standard in reef conservation more than 30 years ago when it instituted one of the first permanent mooring systems and prohibited anchoring of boats.
 It also designated all of Bonaire’s waters down to the 200 foot depth an official marine park.
 These early conservation efforts have enabled the reefs to remain a healthy haven for more reef inhabitants than any other dive destination in the Caribbean/Atlantic.